Dragon Hall, Norwich: 1467 to 1960s

-After being sold in 1467, the hall was gradually divided into smaller and smaller houses, and the original bay windows were replaced with doors and sash windows.
-The internal structure was redesigned, with the insertion of new floors and cellars.
-The building became known as the Old Barge Building, named after the nearby pub.
-Poor quality housing built up around the spaces adjoining the building.
-By the 19th century some 150 people were known be living there.
+After being sold in 1467, the hall was gradually divided into smaller and smaller houses; the original bay windows were replaced with sash windows and doors; and windows were inserted into the King Street frontage.
+The internal structure was redesigned, with the insertion of attics, new floors and cellars.
+The building became known as The Old Barge Building, named after the pub which occupied the southern end.
+Poor quality tenements were gradually built up behind the building and in Old Barge Yard, the lane on the southern side.
+By the 19th century some 150 people were known be living in The Old Barge building and in the tenements behind and at the side.

-In 1937 a Slum Clearance programme was implemented, which removed most of the slum housing at the back of the site.
-By the 1950s the front of the hall building looking onto King Street had been adapted for use as a butcher's shop, with a rectory situated behind it, and the Old Barge pub at the southern end.
+In 1936 a Slum Clearance programme was implemented, which removed most of the slum housing at the back of the site and in Old Barge Yard.
+By the 1950s the building looking onto King Street had a butcher's shop at the northern end, the rectory for the parish of St Julian and St Peter Parmentergate in the middle, and The Old Barge pub at the southern end.
 In 1954 the building was awarded Grade I listed building status.